 Why the Conservancy Selected This Site

-We accepted Max Clausen’s entreaties to add the property as a Conservancy preserve to protect the last unspoiled shoreline on Clear Lake from commercial real estate development.
-It adds to the value of neighboring protected lands in terms of migratory bird habitat, protection of water quality and shoreline erosion of Clear Lake.
+The Nature Conservancy’s Clausen Cove Preserve protects some of the last undeveloped shoreline on Clear Lake.
+It adds to the value of neighboring protected lands in terms of migratory bird and pollinator habitat, protection of water quality and shoreline erosion of Clear Lake.

 What to See: Plants